Getting Started with Creating Custom GPAs

 - As courses are selected, they are included in the Prerequisite GPA calculation.

-Prerequisite GPAs Panel
+Reviewing Course Selections in the Prerequisite GPAs Panel

 This panel displays a summary of your prerequisites, whether the applicant has completed them, and the applicant's total credits and average GPA used to fulfill the criterion.